Arron Banks: Political career and donations

 Banks was previously a Conservative Party donor but in October 2014 decided to donate £100,000 to UKIP.
 In response to comments from William Hague that Banks had not been a major Conservative donor in past years, and that Hague had never heard of Banks, Banks increased his donation to £1 million to the UK Independence Party (UKIP), directly referencing Hague's interview as his reasoning.
-Banks said that he had changed party allegiance because he agrees with UKIP's policies and its view that the European Union "is holding the UK back" because it's a "closed shop for bankrupt countries".
-Banks has been described as the "leading figure" behind the anti-EU Grassroots Out and Leave.EU, as well as the official Vote Leave campaign.
+Banks said that he had changed party allegiance because he agreed with UKIP's policies and its view that the European Union "is holding the UK back" because it's a "closed shop for bankrupt countries".
+Banks has been described as the "leading figure" behind the anti-EU Grassroots Out and Leave.EU campaigns.

 He signalled his intention to stand for UKIP in the constituency of Thornbury and Yate at the 2015 general election, but the candidate chosen by the party was Russ Martin, who came third.
 He suggested he might stand in Clacton at the 2017 general election against Douglas Carswell, before opting not to be a candidate.

 Banks claimed in March 2017 that he had been suspended from UKIP; he believed the reason was that he had criticised the leadership.
 UKIP said, however, that his membership had lapsed before this time.

 In May 2018, Banks attended a fundraising event for the Democratic Unionist Party, alongside Nigel Farage, and stated that he would support a bid by Farage to seek office as a DUP candidate after the end of his tenure as Member of the European Parliament in 2019.

 In August 2018, it was reported that Banks had applied to join the Conservative Party and had suggested that Leave.EU supporters do the same, with the aim of voting in the party's next leadership election.
 According to the report, Andy Wigmore, Leave.EU's communications director, who had also applied to join the party, announced that they had received an email welcoming them, but the Conservative Party stated that their applications had not been approved.
 A Conservative Party spokesman said that welcoming emails were automatic but applications were subsequently reviewed, and theirs had been rejected.

+Banks was the Reform UK party's candidate for the Mayor of the West of England in the 2025 UK local elections.
+He finished in second place behind Labour candidate Helen Godwin.